jmbenck/django-unity-webgl/README.md

-# Unity WebGL integration with Python Django
+# Unity WebGL integration with Python API using Django

 ## This project consist in a Unity game (WebGL) that uses an API made with Python using, mainly, the frameworks: Django and Restframework.
 ### Those are the main functionality of the integration: